 In a recent study, 43% of employers asked about men’s hair loss and its impact on job acceptance stated that they would not hire employees with hair loss for customer service positions and 26% would not want employees with male/female patterned baldness to represent their companies or attend important meetings.

 I know it sounds crazy, but this is what we face in today’s society, where many are quick to stereotype.

 Hair loss generally causes the person to limit social activities, some people avoid seeing friends and family and stop going out except for work and situations they can’t avoid.

 People make up any silly excuse to not put themselves amongst people who might judge them, make a comment about their hair or make them feel uncomfortable.
 Nobody wants to be an introvert but sometimes “hiding” is the only way of not having to deal with their hair issues.

-Men go to gym to feel great about their bodies and to build their physique but then still have to look in the mirror at their thinning hair line, so despite how good they may look they never truly feel fully satisfied.
+Men go to the gym to feel great about their bodies and to build their physique but then still have to look in the mirror at their thinning hairline, so despite how good they may look they never truly feel fully satisfied.